ikjordan/picozx81/README.md

 **Notes:**
 + The [`buildall`](buildall) script in the root directory of `picozx81` will build `uf2` files for all supported board types

-6. Upload the `uf2` file to the pico
+6. Upload the `uf2` file to the Pico
 7. Populate a micro SD Card with files you wish to run.
 Optionally add `config.ini` files to the SD Card.
 See [here](examples) for examples of config files

 # Extra Information